-Give, give, give, to your kids, partner, friends, family, colleagues.
+Give, give, give, to your kids, partner, friends, family, coworkers.
 But what about you?
 Is looking after yourself selfish?
 Wellness coach Belinda Haan reflects on self-care as the ultimate self-preservation tool.

 I used to think self-care meant less time dedicated to my family and my work.
 That’s only true if you judge time with your family and at work as the number of minutes or hours spent over the quality of the time spent.
 But we all know there’s time and then there’s time!

 Let’s reflect for a moment on how we show up with our family and at work when we neglect ourselves.
-If you are anything like me, I am cranky, scattered, overwhelmed and a long way from my ideal self.
-And in the worst case scenario, when I have neglected my wellbeing for a while, I am entirely out-of-service because of mysterious physical symptoms.
+If you’re anything like me, I’m cranky, scattered, overwhelmed, and a long way from my ideal self.
+And in the worst case scenario, when I’ve neglected my well-being for a while, I’m entirely out-of-service because of mysterious physical symptoms.

 Not just a nice-to-have

 As working parents we can believe that self-care is a nice to have.
 It can only happen after we’ve spent quality time with the family, work is in control, and the house is sparkling.
 There is never time left over for you because the things requiring your attention are never-ending.

 Quite often, we look to others to facilitate our self-care — partners, managers, sometimes even our kids (guilty!).
 Why can’t they see how much I’m doing, how full I am, and how much I need to be stranded on a remote island for weeks?
 They mustn’t care about me or appreciate me, otherwise, they would make me look after myself (or look after me!).
 The truth is, only you can make this happen.
 Everyone is busy living their life, and only you know how much you need to look after yourself.
 If you wait for life to be in control, for your inbox to be zero, or for other perfect conditions to arise, you will be resentful and waiting for a very long time!